Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

       Loc <- unlist(str_replace_all(Loc, c("([vcwx]2|(\\:|\\(|\\d|\\,)\\s2|[a-zA-Z]|f\\.|\\))( 5 )((\\d*\\.\\d+)|\\d+)" = "\\1 = \\4")))
 ```

 In some cases, RMSEA result is reported/mentioned BEFORE chi2 value.
 I structured the code to look for when chi2 is reported BEFORE RMSEA first.
-If the amounts of chi2 and RMSEA retrieved match, then it won't look for when RMSEA is before chi2.
+If the amounts of chi2 and RMSEA extracted match, then it won't look for when RMSEA is before chi2.
 However, this might not be efficient when the amounts of chi2 and RMSEA match, and there is also RMSEA reported before chi2.

 1. Extract chi2 and RMSEA results as a whole sentence from Loc.
-Possible notations of chi2 that this code can retrieve are:
+Possible notations of chi2 that this code can get are:

 <!-- -->